-Tallent graduated with a master’s degree from St Mary’s University College, London, and is currently undertaking his PhD at Northumberland University, Newcastle.
+Dr Tallent graduated with a master’s degree from St Mary’s University College, London, and has completed his PhD at Northumbria University, Newcastle.

 Prior to his employment with Derbyshire County Cricket Club, Jamie has previous experience with Watford FC, Team North Basketball, Team Northumberland Rugby and the American Sports Medicine Institute, supporting NFL side New York Jets and NHL outfit New York Rangers

 As Strength and Conditioning Coach, Tallent not only works with the first team but also the lower age groups at the Cricket Derbyshire University of Derby Academy, helping youngsters in their transition from the academy to the senior side.